witlin/niagara-readiness/docs/API.md

   - { BITable } AbstractPointLog: A table object that satisfies the contract with BITable.
   - { BSimpleJob } job: Build the point-log table.
   #### Niagara UI
-  - { BWbComponentView } BPointLogView
+  - { BWbComponentView } BPointLogView: An advanced view
     ##### Niagara Properties
     - { BTable } PointLogTable: A table of all the points that were flagged by the program as requiring significant extra work to make Resolute Ready.
 The PointLog will be